paolo-sz/sshfs-win/README.md

     SSHFS-Win &middot; SSHFS for Windows
 </h1>

 SSHFS-Win is a minimal port of [SSHFS](https://github.com/libfuse/sshfs) to Windows.
-Under the hood it uses [MSYS](https://www.msys2.org/) for the POSIX environment and [WinFsp](https://github.com/billziss-gh/winfsp) for the FUSE functionality.
+Under the hood it uses [MSYS2](https://www.msys2.org/) for the POSIX environment and [WinFsp](https://github.com/billziss-gh/winfsp) for the FUSE functionality.

 ## Installation

 - Install the latest version of [WinFsp](https://github.com/billziss-gh/winfsp/releases/latest).
-- build this version of [SSHFS-Win] and install it
+- build this version of SSHFS-Win and install it (installer is under .build/\<arch\>/dist)

 ## Basic Usage